 5.4.
-H. (1) The supervisee must receive and accumulate a minimum of one (1) hour per week of regularly scheduled formal face-to-face supervision with the specific intent of dealing with services rendered directly by the supervisee.
+H. (42) The supervisee must receive and accumulate a minimum of one (1) hour per week of regularly scheduled formal face-to-face supervision with the specific intent of dealing with services rendered directly by the supervisee.

 5.4.
-H. (2) Because the professional practice of psychology is not limited to clinical work, components of practice other than direct ameliorative services may be included in the postdoctoral supervised experience.
+H. (23) Because the professional practice of psychology is not limited to clinical work, components of practice other than direct ameliorative services may be included in the postdoctoral supervised experience.
 These components include:

 5.4.
-H. (2) (a) Teaching of psychology at a recognized academic institution limiting the use of teaching time towards accruing the post-doctoral hours to 50% of the total unless the teaching is by a clinical professor in a clinical setting.
+H. (23) (a) Teaching of psychology at a recognized academic institution or training program limiting the use of teaching time towards accruing the post-doctoral hours to 50% of the total unless the teaching is by a clinical professor in a clinical setting.

 5.4.
-H. (2) (b) Research in psychology.
+H. (23) (b) Research in psychology.